AroneyS/prn_data_extract/README.md

     1. 'label' --  contains 'Unclassifiable Image' if image declared unclassifiable or 'Ocean Only (no land)' if image declared to contain no land

 - 'data_blanks_test.csv': contains the metadata of skipped classfications

+- All outputs end with the following subject infomation:
+    1. 'lon_min' -- longitude at edge of image
+    2. 'lon_max' -- longitude at other edge of image
+    3. 'lat_min' -- latitude at edge of image
+    4. 'lat_max' -- latitude at other edge of image
+    5. 'imsize_x_pix' -- width of image (pixel)
+    6. 'imsize_y_pix' -- height of image (pixel)